jonnor/projects/nrk-speakershoe/README.md

 imported in FreeCAD and drew the rough outline on top.
 Then cut a couple of tests in some old posters (to not waste acrylic), adjusting it til fit was good.
 A couple of material test were needed on acrylic to get the right settings for the engraving.
+Mostly done very fast, low power, at 0.2 mm line-size with laser in focus, for a softly engraved but textured look.

 After assembling the speaker and faceplate, soldered up the connections between the power supply, amplifier, input cable, and speakers.